commatalk/commapluscoin/depends/packages.md

 debug/release.
 All builds are considered to be release unless DEBUG=1 is set by the user.
 Other variables may be defined as needed.

-## Build commapluscoinnds:
+## Build commands:

   For each build, a unique build dir and staging dir are created.
 For example, `work/build/mylib/1.0-1adac830f6e` and `work/staging/mylib/1.0-1adac830f6e`.

-  The following build commapluscoinnds are available for each recipe:
+  The following build commands are available for each recipe:

     $(package)_fetch_cmds:
     Runs from: build dir